jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Techvolution is simply the awareness of this long-standing fact.
 It therefore prioritizes the creation, testing, and adoption of tools in our personal, political, and economic lives.
 Turning the scientific method on our technological ecosystem to find what actually works.
 Not just in our bridges and waterways, but within all niches in our civilization.
 Founding a civilization is never the hardest part.
 It's evolving one without failure and conflict that's proven so difficult for us.

-- Here are the markers this book worked.
-If and when someone says "they are our enemy, and this policy is what we need to do about it" you can respond with.
-No, entropy is always degrading us, and changing our environment.
-- Life responds by building faster than entropy degrades.
-- Life adapts inside ecosystems.
-- You recognize the coach exists, because each of us is a coach.
-- You know there are different kinds of selection.
-- That predation is suppose to rid us of the least efficient consumer adaptations.
-- That the technomass all around us is an ecosystem.
-- That we harvest this ecosystem.
-- That there is a carrying capacity.
-- That extremes of genotype and phenotype are self-defeating.
+Here's the test of whether this book worked.
+Someone says: they are the enemy, and this policy is what we do about it, and you notice what wasn't said.
+Entropy is our eternal enemy.
+If we want to prosper, we only need to defeat rising disorder faster.
+We can pay this bill to the Game of Life without death or oppression because not only do we evolve through our tools instead of our bodies, but evolution needs all kinds and sorts to populate the gameboard.

+Empowered boardmates thus have countless genotypes and phenotypes supporting a mixture of traditions and new ideas.
+Once formed, such an ecosystem keeps raising its own carrying capacity by mass-producing diverse tools that respond faster to changes and opportunities in the environment.

+What would help most you realize, is if every customer and worker, professional and leader, knew their individual actions are the unit of selection.
+Thus any group wins by doing seemingly simple actions like thorough scavenging, constant decomposing, and frequent hunting of the slow tools and lifestyles that let entropy catch up to us.
+This is especially so inside our own company, institution, or community because these are the places we can each actually reach.

-Simply put, you can use your own beliefs to guide you.
-But the technomass that surrounds us all is an ecosystem.
-And nature only increases its carrying capacity when its lifeforms uncover untapped niches and hunt down inefficiencies.
-Evolution is still selecting you—and everyone, always—on one thing: whether you build tools that reciprocate and keep life's torch alive against entropy's slow unmaking of life.
+Simply put, this book worked if you undersand anyone can embrace any beliefs.
+But evolution is still selecting you—and everyone, always—on one thing: whether you build tools that reciprocate and keep life's torch alive against entropy's slow unmaking of life.

-None of this means abandoning your identities or communities.
-I practice cultural dance, cheer for my country, believe in a religion.
+Accepting this does not mean abandoning your identities or communities.
+I practice cultural dance, cheer for my country, read ideologies, believe in a religion.
 But I do those for the same reason I exercise: to feed my genotype and phenotype and try to live my version of a happy human life.
 Even so, I know my calories, heat, shelter, and electricity don't come from a wild nature, but from a technological ecosystem I work in, that others in and outside of my community, produce, graze, hunt, scavenge and so on.

 I dealt with hundreds of upset customers.
 Rarely about money, as most assume.
 They were angry about being in the dark—waiting on hold for hours is worse than hearing bad news fast.
 Yet not one of them ever asked what tools I was using, what pencils I had to work with.
 It was always "what's wrong with you," as if I processed claims to replace cars or houses with my memory and my words, and not mountains of paperwork on aging software and dull pencils inside a society that finds it increasingly hard to kill old tools like commuting to office buildings or telephone queues and instead build new things quickly.